-The Group's acquisition of non-current assets amounted to NOK 666 million (631), The investments are mainly related to the smartphone network build-out project in Norway, both on existing and new sites as well as on core modernization and IT.
-The 2019 figures include the purchase of the customers of Komplett Mobil (101) and the payments (39) related to the 450, 700 and 2,100 MHz licenses.
+The Group's acquisition of non-current assets amounted to NOK 505 million (666), The investments are mainly related to the smartphone network build-out project in Norway, both on existing and new sites as well as on core modernization and IT.

 The Group capitalises costs related to contracts with customers as other non-current assets in accordance with IFRS 15.
-These investments are presented within the working capital in the consolidated statement of cash flows, NOK 282 million (265) for 2020.
+These investments are presented within the working capital in the consolidated statement of cash flows, NOK 234 million (282) for 2021.